Safe is the New Risky. Risky is the New Safe

 - Patent law was invented, to give people an economic incentive to invent new technology.
 Where private property law had given people an incentive to invest in land in the first economy, patent law gave an incentive to invest in capital during the second economy.

-- Loads of new machines (a form of capital) were invented and used to massively improve production effectiveness.
+- Loads of new machines (a form of capital) were invented and used to massively increase effectiveness of production.

 - Railroads were invented and laid out wide and far.
 This connected previously unconnected areas, and facilitated a massive increase in trade across geographical distance.

-- Insurance was invented, which lowered the risk of investing in risky, yet often capital producing ventures (specifically sailing ships venturing out to new lands to trade).
+- Insurance was invented, which lowered the risk of investing in risky, yet often capital producing ventures (specifically sailing ships venturing out to new lands to trade – hence the notion of venture capital was born).

 - International financial markets were created by bankers such as Nathan Rotshchild and his five sons spread across Europe.
 These bankers profited by lending out capital to kings and nation states who needed capital, not more land, to keep wars going.